pektin/pektin.github.io/_sources/about.txt

 Syntax
 ======

-Jam syntax is heavily inspired by Ruby_ with a hint of Python_ and D_, designed with readability and writeability in mind.
+Jam syntax is inspired by Ruby_ with a hint of Python_ and D_, designed with readability and writeability in mind.

 .. _D: http://dlang.org
 .. _Rust: http://rust-lang.org